 Alvin Sherman Library, Research, and Information Technology Center

 Electronic copies may also be submitted as email attachments to ECR Processing.

-Please allow three business days for processing upon receipt of the print materials.
-You will contacted with a password sequence for each ECR you have requested.
+Please allow 5 – 10 business days for processing upon receipt of the print materials.
 Secure links to the ECR will be given to the instructor to distribute to the students.